“Very often a change of self is needed more than a change of scene.” — Arthur Christopher Benson

 The key is to first figure out is where you need to change.

-The Situation Assessment Framework–Should You Change Yourself or the Situation?
+The Change Frame–Should You Change Yourself or the Situation?

 Here’s a simple frame I’ve been using to help my mentees at Microsoft understand where to change, so they play their best game: